The Maker Movement: The Dawn of Something Big

 Workshop of the World

 In Philadelphia, there is a makerspace of a different kind.
 NextFab, established in 2009, has locations in North and South Philadelphia, and a third studio opening soon in Wilmington, Delaware.
 NextFab bills itself as a “gym for innovators,” and has a broader focus than the woodworking-centric DIY Joint.
-Like the Hoboken-based makerspace, NextFab holds classes and offers a co-working space, but in addition to woodworking, they provide facilities and instruction in metalworking, 3D printing, laser cutting, and a host of other tools amenable to small-scale manufacturing.
+Like the Hoboken-based makerspace, NextFab holds classes and offers a co-working space, but in addition to woodworking, they provide facilities and instruction in metalworking, 3D printing, laser cutting, and a host of other tools amenable to small-scale manufacturing with the right PPE equipment (gloves, goggles, masks, etc), to provide a safe space for manufacturing projects.
 NextFab also runs start-up incubator and accelerator programs.

 NextFab’s founder Evan Malone went to the University of Pennsylvania and considers Philadelphia his adopted home.
 After earning a Ph.D. in mechanical engineering at Cornell-where much of his work involved developing 3D printing technology-he came back to Philly, viewing the city as an ideal home base for a makerspace.
 Philadelphia has a history of diverse manufacturing, Malone explains, and he saw an opportunity to help revitalize that through NextFab.
 By the late 19th-century, the greater Philadelphia area boasted thousands of firms in sectors ranging from textiles, to glass-making, to ship and locomotive building, earning the city the moniker “the workshop of the world.”
 While NextFab does attract its share of hobbyists, it’s this re-emergent industrial spirit that Malone aims to seize upon and encourage.
 “We really view ourselves as a partner in economic development,” he says.